Shopping while black: Microaggressions

 Many black consumers experience microaggressions while shopping.
 Case Western Assistant Professor Cassi Pittman interviewed middle and working class black consumers in New York.
 Out of the 55 interviewed for her research, 80% experienced microaggressions and stereotypes while shopping and 59% had been labeled as a shoplifter.
 Study participants mentioned that they were followed around the store, shown the sale section of a store without being prompted, ignored, or told the price of an expensive clothing item without being prompted.
 In a survey of white employees, it was determined that staff often rely on stereotypical profiles of black consumers when there is minimal anti-theft training.

 Continued black consumer microaggressions may affect the mental and emotional health of its victims.
 Microaggressions can be subtle and unrecognizable for those not affected.
 Those who have experienced consumer microaggressions may experience stress and feel inhuman, distressed and disrespected as well as questions one’s own perception of the event, having to repeatedly explain the scenario and the microaggressions and facing any legal implications.

-Professor Cassi Pittman has reported that Black consumers have developed strategies to mitigate consumer microaggressions including only shopping at particular stores, dressing in "professional" clothing to attract or avoid attention, only shopping online and boycotting stores in which they felt discrimination.
+Professor Cassi Pittman has reported that Black consumers have developed strategies to mitigate consumer microaggressions, including only shopping at particular stores, dressing in "professional" clothing to attract or avoid attention, only shopping online and boycotting stores in which they felt discrimination.

 Responses

 People who have experienced consumer racial profiling have described it as embarrassing, insulting, hurtful and frightening.

 Some black shoppers try to avoid racial discrimination either by avoiding white-owned businesses entirely or by deliberately dressing in a middle-class style.
 Because they are likelier to live and work in majority-white neighborhoods, middle-class black people experience more racial profiling than poorer black people.

 Responses to "shopping while black" treatment can be divided into the three categories of exit, voice and loyalty: shoppers can leave the store; complain, boycott or file a lawsuit; or accept the situation and continue shopping.
-Black people are likelier to launch a boycott against a shop-owner in a majority black neighborhood rather than a white one.
+Black people are likelier to launch a boycott against a shop-owner in a majority of black neighborhood rather than a white one.
 Social psychologists Henri Tajfel and John Turner have described this as pragmatic and rational: a boycott is likelier to succeed in your own neighborhood, where other residents are likely to support you and where the shopkeeper's social status is similar to your own.

 In his 2001 book Stupid White Men, filmmaker and social critic Michael Moore advised black readers to shop via online stores and catalogues only, and said if they needed to shop in-person they should do it nude, otherwise they're "just asking to be arrested".
 In his TV show Father Figure, the actor and comedian Roy Wood Jr. explained about the habit among many black people when shopping of always, irrespective of the size of the purchase, asking for a bag and requesting that the receipt be stapled to the bag, so that security personnel can clearly see the purchase when leaving the store, and thus not suspect them of shoplifting.